javierriveracastro/betteroll-swade/docs/global_actions.md

 **complex_selectors:**
 * and_selector: Takes a list of the above selectors and executes the action if all are true i.e: 'and_selector'.
 As an example the following json will select and item that uses fighting skill and is owned by an actor whose name includes Jhon.
-* or_selector: Takes a list of sselectors and executes the action if at least one is true
+* or_selector: Takes a list of selectors and executes the action if at least one is true
+* not_selector: Takes a list of only on selector and executes the action if that selector conditions are NOT met.

 ```
 and_selector: [